Virtual meets real in Media-Saturn's new store

 "It allows them to show a full range in relatively small space and creates a genuine reason to visit a store, something that many struggle to deliver."

-Media-Saturn, the world's second-biggest consumer electronics chain after Best Buy with more than 950 Media Markt and Saturn stores in 17 countries, saw sales fall 1.3 percent to 16 billion euros (12.63 billion pounds) in the nine months to end June.
+Media-Saturn, the world's second-biggest consumer electronics chain after Best Buy with more than 950 Media Markt and Saturn stores in 17 countries, saw sales fall 1.3 percent to 16 billion euros ($20.6 billion) in the nine months to end June.

 Online sales still only account for about 7 percent of sales, but Kirsch said about 70 percent of customers already check out products online before buying in the store, while almost half order online and pick up in store.